mjuenema/ansible-filter-cisco-hash/README.md

       when: 'enable secret 5' not in ansible_net_config
 ```

-A big thanks goes to Jon Langemak for the [Creating your own Ansible filter
+A big thanks goes to Jon Langemak for [Creating your own Ansible filter
 plugins](http://www.dasblinkenlichten.com/creating-ansible-filter-plugins/)
 page.
 It flashed a bright light on the subject ;-)